John Silvanus Davis

-John Silvanus Davis (sɪlvɔnʌs) (Davies), June 7, 1822 - June 11, 1882) was a Welsh printer, writer, and early defender of The Church of Jesus Christ of Latter-day Saints in South Wales during the mid-1800s.
-He translated the Book of Mormon, Pearl of Great Price and Doctrine and Covenants into Welsh.
+John Silvanus Davis (Note: sɪlvɔnʌs; Davies) (June 7, 1822 - June 11, 1882) was a Welsh printer, writer, and early defender of The Church of Jesus Christ of Latter-day Saints in South Wales during the mid-1800s.
+He translated the Book of Mormon, Pearl of Great Price, and Doctrine and Covenants into the Welsh language.

 Early life

-Davis was born during a period of rapid industrialization in South Wales during the mid-1800s.
-At the beginning of the 1800s, most people in Wales were involved in farming.
-But, the country expanded rapidly, especially during the Napoleonic Wars.
-The wars required raw materials from mining towns like Merthyr Tydfil and Aberdare in Wales.

-This prosperity halted when the war ended.
-Demand for Welsh products like coal and wool fell.
-This drove many workers to the industrial towns.
-Merthyr Tydfil's population had increased from 7,705 in 1801 to 46,378 in 1851.
-Up to 10,000 of these people were migrant workers.
-There were more people employed in industry than farming in Wales making it the first industrial nation.
-The result was a permanent state of uncertainty in these towns.

-Davis was baptized into the Congregational Church.
-His father later started his own congregation which was not uncommon in the Nonconformist chapels of Wales.
+John Silvanus Davis was born during a period of rapid industrialization in South Wales during the mid-1800s and was baptised into the Congregational Church.
+His father later started his own congregation, which was common in the Nonconformist chapels of Wales.
 Davis followed his father's faith as a young man.

 Davis received a fair education and developed a talent for literature.

-He began writing poetry when he was thirteen, under the direction of his mother.
+He began writing poetry, under his mother's direction, when he was thirteen.
 His writing appeared in various Welsh magazines.
 Davis continued to write poems, songs and hymns for the rest of his life, a practice his daughter Julia Elizabeth Davis also enjoyed.